 Level of difficulty: Left side driving and narrow roads.
 Not for novices.
 Challenging.

 No matter whether you are a seasoned road tripper or a first timer, we would still recommend booking a form of roadside assistance when planning your trip.
-One option is European Breakdown Cover from Green Flag for example, which is a great and inexpensive option.
 With that little bit of extra security, the rest is a breeze.
 Car rentals in Europe can actually be very affordable and with a good map or GPS, roads are fairly easy to navigate.
 Just make sure you pay attention when driving on the left side of the road in the UK, that takes some getting used to!